Sustainable living: Power

 Other methods of harnessing solar power are solar space heating (for heating internal building spaces), solar drying (for drying wood chips, fruits, grains, etc.), solar cookers, solar distillers, and other passive solar technologies (simply, harnessing sunlight without any mechanical means).

 Wind power is harnessed through turbines, set on tall towers (typically 20’ or 6m with 10‘ or 3m diameter blades for an individual household's needs) that power a generator that creates electricity.
-They typically require an average of wind speed of 9 mi/hr (14 km/h) to be worth their investment (as prescribed by the US Department of Energy), and are capable of paying for themselves within their lifetimes.
+They typically require an average wind speed of 9 mi/hr (14 km/h) to be worth their investment (as prescribed by the US Department of Energy), and are capable of paying for themselves within their lifetimes.
 Wind turbines in urban areas usually need to be mounted at least 30’ (10m) in the air to receive enough wind and to be void of nearby obstructions (such as neighboring buildings).
 Mounting a wind turbine may also require permission from authorities.
 Wind turbines have been criticized for the noise they produce, their appearance, and the argument that they can affect the migratory patterns of birds (their blades obstruct passage in the sky).
 Wind turbines are much more feasible for those living in rural areas and are one of the most cost-effective forms of renewable energy per kilowatt, approaching the cost of fossil fuels, and have quick paybacks.

 For those that have a body of water flowing at an adequate speed (or falling from an adequate height) on their property, hydroelectricity may be an option.
 On a large scale, hydroelectricity, in the form of dams, has adverse environmental and social impacts.
 When on a small scale, however, in the form of single turbines, hydroelectricity is very sustainable.
 Single water turbines or even a group of single turbines are not environmentally or socially disruptive.
-On an individual household basis, single turbines are the probably the only economically feasible route (but can have high paybacks and is one of the most efficient methods of renewable energy production).
+On an individual household basis, single turbines are probably the only economically feasible route (but can have high paybacks and is one of the most efficient methods of renewable energy production).
 It is more common for an eco-village to use this method rather than a singular household.